tomszwarcer/gemsim/README.md

 ## Info

-- The `.C` files are intended to be run as ROOT macros
+- The `.C` files are intended to be run as ROOT macros EXCEPT `basic_simulator.C` which will require a `CMakeLists.txt` (not included)
+- The basic simulation functionality is shown in `basic_simulator.C`.
+It has the capacity for tracking collisions in a given level, and for reporting gain.
+It uses `AvalancheMicroscopic` everywhere
+- I implemented a system for not doing microscopic tracking in the transfer region, in the name of efficiency.
+I didn't get time to test whether this was actually more efficient, but it probably is.
+The code that does this could do with a rewrite for clarity and readability.
+- There is room for improvement by randomising the electron starting coordinates and seeing the effect on gain.
+Also there may be a dependence on the average energy, which is hard coded using a result from `e_finder.C` (see below).
+There is certainly a better way of doing this.

+## Files

 - `mc_micro.C` is a doubleGEM simulation that uses `AvalancheMC` in the induction and transfer regions, and `AvalancheMicroscopic` in the GEMs.
 It only outputs gain.
 - `e_finder.C` finds the average energy of an electron at a certain point of interest.
 It computes this value for a single avalanche (ideally you would run many, maybe someone can update this)
 - `efficiency.C` computes the total avalanche size and number of electrons collected at the anode for the double GEM system.
 It uses `AvalancheMicroscopic`.
 If you're interested in gain using only AvalancheMicroscopic, you can use this.